Do not come between January & May,

 Ayutthaya

 Ayutthaya was a historic city and kingdom in Thailand that existed from 1350 to 1767.
-It was the capital of Siam for about 400 years and one of the great powers of Asia.
-It was founded by King Ramadhipati.
+It was the capital of Siam (Thailand) for about 400 years and one of the great powers of Asia.
+It was founded by King Ramathibodi.
 Ayutthaya was a cultural and economic centre that had trade relations with China, India, Persia, and Europe.
 It was also a religious hub that had hundreds of temples and palaces.
 However, Ayutthaya was destroyed by Burmese invasions in the mid-18th century, leaving behind ruins that are now a UNESCO World Heritage site.

 Ayutthaya is famous for its many temples, which are the main attractions for visitors.
 Not regular temples but ancient ruins that tell the history and culture of this former capital of Thailand.
 You can admire the architecture, the sculptures, and the atmosphere of these sacred sites.